ManuelaB/Monads/basics.md

 } yield first + second
 //res1: List[Int] = List(3, 4, 5, 4, 5, 6, 5, 6, 7)
 ```

+As you can see, the for-comprehension is much more readable then using the flatMap method.

 ### When do we need Monads?